 These consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-The consolidated financial statements have been authorized for release by the Company's Board of Directors on April 28, 2025.
+The unaudited interim consolidated financial statements have been authorized for release by the Company's Board of Directors on May 23, 2025.

 (b) Basis of Preparation